 DT is planning to use fiber and copper technology, known as “vectoring”, which only works when applied to a whole bundle of copper cables, meaning that individual lines cannot be unbundled physically to give access to alternative operators.
-DT simply don’t want to give access for other competitors to its network infrastructure.
+DT simply doesn’t want to give access for other competitors to its network infrastructure.

 The regulator BNS said that the rivals would get ‘virtual’ access to the ‘local loop’ copper network, but the European Commission said this arrangement would deny the degree of control necessary to differentiate their retail offers from those of Deutsche Telekom.